Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 5

 Under (227.5)

-- As a moneyline favorite this year, the Nuggets are 43-18, a better tally than the Suns have put up (9-23) as moneyline underdogs.
+- As a moneyline underdog this season, the Suns are 9-23, while the Nuggets are 43-18 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!